 Company law requires the Directors to prepare financial statements for each financial year.
-Under the law the Directors have elected to prepare financial statements in accordance with UK Accounting Standards.
+Under that law the Directors have elected to prepare financial statements in accordance with UK Accounting Standards, including FRS 102 Financial Reporting Standard applicable in the UK and Republic of Ireland.